bayesflow-org/Neural-Superstatistics/README.md

 ## Parameter recovery

-The following animation shows the parameter recovery performance of the GP-DDM model over all 3200 time steps.
+The following animation shows the parameter recovery performance of the a Gaussian Process DDM over 3200 time steps.

 ![](param_recovery_animation.gif)